Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Boneclaw (MPMM).md

 aliases: ["Boneclaw"]
 ---
 # [[5.
 Mechanics/Bestiary/Undead/Boneclaw (MPMM).md|Boneclaw]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-66*
+66, Mordenkainen's Tome of Foes p.
+121*

 A wizard who tries to become a lich but fails might become a boneclaw instead.
 These hideous, cackling monsters share a few of liches' attributes, but while liches are immortal masters of the arcane, boneclaws are thralls to evil, hatred, and pain.